hyperskill/hyperstyle/CONTRIBUTING.md

 3. Add file extensions of the new language in the [`Extension`](hyperstyle/src/python/review/common/file_system.py#L28) class.
 4. Define configurations for the new language in the [`rules`](hyperstyle/src/python/review/quality/rules/) module.
 5. Add an entry for the new language in the [`language_to_reviewer`](hyperstyle/src/python/review/reviewers/perform_review.py#L31) dictionary.
+6. Install all necessary files for the new language in the [Dockerfile.base](Dockerfile.base).

 Next, use the "[Adding a new inspector for an existing language](#adding-a-new-inspector-for-an-existing-language)" guideline.